Search the Site with

 On 3 October 1997, NORMANDY once again began a six month deployment.
 This time, as Air Defense Commander of the USS GEORGE WASHINGTON BATTLEGROUP.
 Throughout the month of October, NORMANDY participated, along with 27 other international units, in EXERCISE BRIGHT STAR off the Egyptian coast.
 Upon completion of BRIGHT STAR, NORMANDY was directed to proceed at best speed to the Arabian Gulf.
 Beginning November 16th, NORMANDY, along with other units of the USS GEORGE WASHINGTON Battle Group, transited the Suez Canal, Red Sea, Gulf of Oman, and Arabian Sea.
 In a record-setting five days, NORMANDY and GEORGE WASHINGTON entered the Arabian Gulf and joined the NIMITZ BATTLE GROUP in an impressive show of force and United Nation resolve with Iraq.
 Immediately, NORMANDY assumed the duties as the "Ready Strike" platform in the Gulf and, later, also assumed the duties as the air-defense commander for the entire Arabian Gulf.
 For four months NORMANDY patrolled the Gulf in support of OPERATION SOUTHERN WATCH.
 During this time, she conducted several successful maritime-interception operations along with her strike and air-defense duties.
 Throughout her most recent deployment, NORMANDY achieved more than 300 mishap free hours of flight operations, conducted 27 underway replenishments and sailed a total of 48,000 miles.
 Underway for the holidays NORMANDY hosted pop singer Paula Cole on the 23rd of December and the Chief of Naval Operations, Adm Jay Johnson, along with his wife and the Master Chief Petty Officer of the Navy, ETCM John Hagan, on Christmas morning.
 NORMANDY was relieved by the JOHN C. STENNIS BATTLE GROUP in the Arabian Gulf and returned to her homeport of Norfolk on April 3, 1998.
 NORMANDY finished a major overhaul period in Norfolk Naval Shipyard on 28 February.
 Additionally, NORMANDY was awarded the Majorie Sterrett Battleship Award for the most battle ready warship on the East coast.

-On June 21, 2000, NORMANDY again, along with the USS GEORGE WASHINGTON BATTLE GROUP, deployed to the Mediterranean and Arabian Sea.
-On December 19, NORMANDY returned to Norfolk just in time for the holidays.
+On June 21, 2000, NORMANDY again, along with the USS GEORGE WASHINGTON Battle Group, deployed to the Mediterranean and Arabian Sea, returning to Norfolk on December 19 - just in time for the holidays.

 Back to topback to top go to endgo to the end of the page